-I'm sure we all have our own personal stories of gaming triumphs and near-endless sessions, and we'd love to hear your own.
-But when it comes to the longest gaming marathons in recorded history, these people take the cake.
+But while I'm sure we all have our own personal stories of gaming triumphs and near-endless sessions we couldn't be more proud of — which we'd love to hear of in the comments below — when it comes to the longest marathons of #videogames in recorded history, these people take the cake.

 The Longest Gaming Sessions In History Are...
 Impressive

-Before we jump in, you should be made aware of one thing that the Guinness Book of World Records has outlined when it comes to setting gaming marathon records.
-Those who take part are permitted to take 10 minute breaks for every hour of gaming.
+Those who take part in attempting to break world records need to be monitored during the session and are permitted to take 10 minute breaks for every hour of gaming.
 These can be taken on the hour, or saved and accumulated to be spent whenever the player chooses.
-This allows for some people to actually sleep while setting records and was put in place to ensure that everyone protects their health while seated for such extreme periods of time.
+This allows for some people to actually sleep while setting records and was put in place to ensure that everyone protects their health while seated/standing for such extreme periods of time.
+Makes sense!

 I've played a lot of RPGs and it's without a doubt the genre I invest the most amount of my time to.
-But while some of us are capable of smashing through 50 hours of Fallout 4 within a few days, others take it upon themselves to push those limits.
+But while some of us are capable of smashing through 50 hours of #Skyrim within a few days, others take it upon themselves to push those limits.

 The world record for marathoning an RPG is currently held by Jeff Nation, JJ Locke, Casey Coffman, George Vogl and Jeff Sagedal, a.k.a.
 The Great Falls Gamers, all of whom hail from the USA.
-It was carried out at the Montana State University College of Technology in Great Falls, Montana from 6-8 May 2012 and the team managed to session The Elder Scrolls V: Skyrim for a total of 48 hours and 14 minutes.
-True Dragonborns right here.
+The winning session was carried out at the Montana State University College of Technology in Great Falls, Montana from 6-8 May 2012 and the team managed to session The Elder Scrolls V: Skyrim for a total of 48 hours and 14 minutes.
+I doubt many of us have even gone that long without sleeping!

-Completed on his own PC, Joseph Kelly managed to marathon Minecraft for a – really cool – total of 35 hours, 35 minutes and 35 seconds.
-The impressive feat was carried out in Cheltenham, Gloucestershire, UK on 10-13 October 2015, with Kelly asking for donations while he played, all of which he donated towards Cancer Research.
-He still holds the record.
+Completed on his own PC, Joseph Kelly managed to marathon #Minecraft for a really cool total of 35 hours, 35 minutes and 35 seconds.
+The impressive feat was carried out in Cheltenham, Gloucestershire, UK from 10-13 October 2015, with Kelly asking for donations while he played, all of which he donated towards Cancer Research.
+He still holds the record, and our hearts.
+Reckon you could play that much Minecraft?

 WoW To The MMO

-Hecaterina, also known as Kinumi Cati, played the adored online adventure in Vigo, Spain, from 29-30 March 2014.
+Hecaterina, also known as Kinumi Cati, played WoW in Vigo, Spain from 29-30 March 2014.
 She played for a total of 29 hours and 31 minutes and therefore holds the record for the longest session with an MMO in the world.
+By proxy, she was awarded the longest video game marathon with World of Warcraft!
+But she's not just a dominating MMO player, she also dabbles with some JRPGs.
+And by dabbles I mean decimates.

 Longest Video Game Sessions, Like, Ever